daithimarkham/Fund-Project-2019/README.md

 - And finally analyzing all pairs of variables, or selecting certain subsets of the data.
 The aim here is to pick out interesting data, not your standard data.
 Should tips be raised or reduced for example.
 When was the data set recorded?
 Maybe the gap between men and women bill-payers has reduced greatly since then.
 Maybe smoking has also reduced since then, due to a more health conscious population.

-## 4. What's involved when investigating a data set and how Jupyter Notebook can be used as a tool to show relationships between variables, if any.
+## 4. What's involved when investigating a data set and how Jupyter Notebook can be used as a tool to show relationships between variables.

 **What data you are analyzing, and is it available to download via CSV file?**